scmschmidt/trento_checks_for_supportconfig/README.md

 https://github.com/trento-project/agent/blob/main/internal/factsengine/gatherers/dispwork.go \
 **Chances: :frowning_face:**

 With calling the `disp+work` command to get compilation_mode, kernel_release and patch_number checks will not work.
 This data is not part of the supportconfig.
-To get it to work additional information must be provided as well as a `disp+work` replacement, which presents the data in the same as the original `disp+work`.
+To get it to work additional information must be provided as well as a `disp+work` replacement, which presents the data in the same way as the original `disp+work`.

 ## `fstab`
 https://github.com/trento-project/agent/blob/main/internal/factsengine/gatherers/fstab.go \